Please read the trope description and instructions on the main page before posting.

 Though Jak 3 established Veger as a Knight Templar in favor of Light Eco research, some fanworks still portrayed him as joining the Dark Makers, or responsible for the Dark Warrior Program, because Dark Is Evil after all.
 However, his cameo in Daxter has him vehemently arguing with Erol against the DWP, saying that it's "disgusting" and a "failure", and warning Erol that it will be his downfall and those "eco freaks" won't save them.
 He's half-right.

-This is less Standards than it is just his total (though not completely unjustified) hatred of Dark Eco, which he believe nothing good can come out of, including the Dark Is Not Evil Jak.
+This is less Standards than it is just his total (though not completely unjustified) hatred of Dark Eco, which he believes nothing good can come out of, including the Dark Is Not Evil Jak.

 Wiegraf is the antagonist for Chapter 1, and it's clear the Corpse Brigade/Death Corps don't care about killing Noblemen who raise weapons at them.
 However; when he learns that the Marquis and Teta were kidnapped, Wiegraf says that they are beyond that.
 He even kills Gustav for kidnapping the Marquis and tells Ramza, Delita, and Argath to take the Marquis to safety.